-I review Buddha’s Four Noble Truths during my yoga headstand every morning.
-Today, Truth #4 stood out, although not in any earth shaking way, more in a “well, duh” kind of way.
-First, though, here is his fourth truth:
+I review Buddha’s Four Noble Truths (p.604) during my yoga headstand every morning.
+Today, the fourth truth stood out, although not in a profound way, more in a “well, duh” kind of way.
+First, though, here is the fourth truth:

 The Fourth Noble Truth is the Middle Path that leads to the cessation of suffering.
 There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.
 He who is wise will enter this path and make an end to suffering.
 Eight steps on the Middle Path are 1.
 Right Comprehension, 2.
 Right Resolution, 3.
 Right Speech, 4.
 Right Action, 5.
 Right Living, 6.
 Right Effort, 7.
 Right Thought, 8.
 Right State of Peaceful Mind.

 The unusual thing about this truth is the way it says life is work, and if you accept that fact, you are going to be a lot happier with your life.
 He says we will suffer less when our will is bent on what we ought to do, when our sole desire is the performance of our duty.(1)

 I find this fascinating for several reasons.
 First, we commonly do all we can to get out of doing our duty, postpone doing it, or find ways to make work as light and easy as possible.
 His answer to life’s sorrows clearly pushes back on our desire for a free ride, to get something for nothing, or our wish to bypass any rough work that life brings our way.